ansys/pyansys-heart/doc/source/index.rst

       :link: acknowledgements
       :link-type: doc

-      Give proper credit to the data used in this repository.
+      See proper credits for the data used in this repository.

 .. toctree::
    :hidden: